Disclosure

 • Add more trackers to a download to increase the number of seeders.

 • Try downloading the torrents one at a time.
-That way, your download speeds aren’t split between all torrents.
+This way, your download speeds won’t be split between all torrents.

 • If you’re using WiFi, switch to a wired connection.
 You’ll have faster speeds because weak WiFi signals won’t be an issue anymore.